 - 3/4 cup bread flour (sifted)

-- Further, whisk eggs until become light yellow (almost white).
+Further, whisk eggs until they become light yellow (almost white).